stackimpact/stackimpact-python/README.md

 ## Requirements

 * Linux, OS X or Windows.
 Python version 2.7, 3.4 or higher.
-* Memorly allocation profiler and some GC metrics are only available for Python 3.
+* Memory allocation profiler and some GC metrics are only available for Python 3.
 * CPU and Time profilers only supports Linux and OS X.
 * Time (blocking call) profiler supports threads and gevent.